Clocaenog Forest - Bod Petryal, near Ruthin

 For more information see the Llyn Brenig website

-Alwen is 11 miles south west of Denbigh.
+Alwen Reservoir is 11 miles south west of Denbigh.

 This site straddles the county borders of Conwy and Denbighshire.

-Alwen is on Ordnance Survey (OS) map 264.
+Alwen Reservoir is on Ordnance Survey (OS) Explorer map 264.

 The OS grid reference for the car park is SH 956 529.

-From the south: take the B4501 from Cerrigydrudion towards Denbigh, following the brown and white signs to Llyn Brenig.
-After three miles, turn left down a stoned track to the Alwen Natural Resources Wales car park.
+Take the B4501 from Cerrigydrudion towards Denbigh, following the brown and white signs to Llyn Brenig.

 For details of public transport visit the Traveline Cymru website.